2022 AppleTalk registration is now available

 The weekly call allows you to stay informed on pest conditions, answer pressing questions and learn about other growers’ approaches to IPM.
-Call moderator John Aue, Threshold IPM Services, shares his wealth of knowledge and experience as an IPM consultant for the tree fruit industry in Illinois, Minnesota and Wisconsin for over 25 years.
 Guest experts from universities around the region participate and discuss a wide range of IPM and fruit production issues including: insect, weed and disease management, thinning and tree nutrition.

 What have other growers been saying about AppleTalk?